Facebook icon

 • Electrochromic e-paper displays can operate between -20 °C to 60 °C, making them suitable for a wide temperature range.

-Try Out Low-Power Electrochromic Displays For Yourself
+Try Out Low-Power Electrochromic E-paper Displays For Yourself

 ynvisible epaper display kit